TheInvisibleFoe/PH3203-Term-Paper/squeezedmath.typ

 #let Odd = $hat(D)(alpha)^dagger$
 #let On = $hat(n)$
 === Definition of Squeezed States
-Squeezed States are defined as the state obtained by the action of the operator $Os Od$ on the vaccum number state $ket(0)$
+Squeezed States are defined as the state obtained by the action of the operator $Od Os$ on the vaccum number state $ket(0)$
 $
 ket(alpha comma zeta) = Od Os ket(0)